Leaderless Lloyds may miss targets after Q3 loss

 Lloyds shocked investors last week by announcing 47-year-old Chief Executive Antonio Horta-Osorio was taking a break due to stress-related illness, leaving a potential power vacuum at the top of Britain's biggest retail bank.

-Tim Tookey, the finance director who is due to leave the bank in February for insurer Resolution, is serving as interim CEO, adding to worries that a major executive shake-up by Horta-Osorio has left Lloyds thin at the top at a time when it faces several headwinds.
+Tim Tookey, the finance director who is due to leave the bank in February for insurer Resolution RSL.L, is serving as interim CEO, adding to worries that a major executive shake-up by Horta-Osorio has left Lloyds thin at the top at a time when it faces several headwinds.

 Tookey said Horta-Osorio was still expected back before Christmas.